yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 >$$\text{KMD} = \text{nominal KM} - {\text{KM}}$$
 >
 >Homologous series, meaning compounds differing only in the number of
->repeating units, will have always the same KMD - e.g. alkylation
+>repeating units (e.g. alkylation series), will have always the same KMD.
->series, differing only in the number of CH2 groups have the same KMD.
 >
 {: .details}

-When the **KMD (Kendrick Mass Defect)** is calculated for all peaks in the mass spectrum, there will be clear separation of more intense analyte peaks, and low intense noise peaks.
-To isolate the noise region, we can use the KMD limits of chemically feasible molecular formulas in conjunction with the calculation of slope of a KMD plot using a linear equation $$y = 0,1132x + b$$, where *y* is the KMD value, *x* the measured ion mass and *b* an y-intercept.
-To provide more accurate assessment, two lines are with different y-intercepts are selected (we will set this lower and upper y-limit below).
+When the KMD is calculated for all peaks in the mass spectrum, there will be clear separation of more intense analyte peaks, and low intense noise peaks.
+To isolate the noise region, we can use the KMD limits of chemically feasible molecular formulas in conjunction with the calculation of slope of a KMD plot using a linear equation $$y = 0,1132x + b$$, where *y* is the KMD value, *0,1132* was an empirically derived integer, *x* the measured ion mass and *b* an y-intercept.
+To provide more accurate assessment, two lines with different y-intercepts are selected (we will set this lower and upper y-limit below).
 Once the noise region is isolated, a noise level will be estimated as average intensity of peaks within that region.

 ![KMD plot](images/KMDplot_explained.png)

 When running the function, we can stick with the default values: upper limit for the y intercept is set to 0.2, so that it does not interact with any potentially double-charged peaks, lower limit of the y-intercept value is set to 0.05 to ensure no analyte peaks are incorporated into the noise estimation.
-Both upper and lower x intercept limits are optional and will be set to minimum and maximum mass in the spectrum if not specified.
+Both upper and lower x intercept limits are optional and will be set to minimum and maximum mass in the data if not specified.

 > <hands-on-title> Noise assessment using KMDNoise </hands-on-title>
 >